Scott McMann: Club career

 Raised in Torrance, East Dunbartonshire, McMann turned professional with Hamilton Academical in July 2012.
 He made his senior debut on 16 April 2013.
 In February 2016, McMann moved on loan to Scottish League Two side Clyde for the remainder of the 2015–16 season.
 In October 2019, he signed a new contract with Hamilton until 2022.

 He signed for Dundee United on 31 August 2021.

+On 16 June 2024, McMann signed for Ayr United upon his release from Dundee United.

 International career

 He has represented Scotland at under-16 and under-17 international levels.